Aspen Health Strategies Group Big Ideas

 How Will the Ideas Be Used?

-Our broad, public call for big ideas will remain open until Friday, October 9th.
-The AHSG staff and members will select up to five ideas that will be described in the Group’s final report.
-Due to the expected volume of submissions, the likelihood we will receive multiple submissions that present variations on a single theme, and the possibility that AHSG members will wish to modify or combine submissions into a single idea, we will give credit to the authors of the selected ideas whenever and wherever they are presented, but we are unable to offer any other form of recognition.
+Our broad, public call for ideas will last until Wednesday, June 16th.
+The AHSG staff and members will select up to five that will be described in a paper that will be prepared later in the year.
+Due to the expected volume of submissions, the likelihood we will receive multiple submissions that present variations on a single theme, and the possibility that the AHSG members will wish to modify or combine submissions into a single idea, we will give credit to the authors of the selected ideas whenever and wherever they are presented, but we are unable to offer any other form of recognition.
 We hope that this unique opportunity to promote and advance your big idea is sufficient reward.